Dukes QB coach/pass game coordinator elevated to new position

 Coach Doria may be reached at email@example.com.

-Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his third season coaching Duquesne's signal-callers.
+Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his eighth season with the Duquesne coaching staff.
+A quarterbacks coach for five years, he added offensive coordinator to his responsibilities prior to the 2016 season.

 Doria, who accounted for a Northeast Conference record 8,544 passing yards at SFU from 2003-06, spent two seasons as a graduate assistant wide receivers coach at Akron under head coaches J.D.
 Brookhart and Rob Ianello before coming to Duquesne.

-A native of Pittsburgh's Brookline area, Doria was named to the Pittsburgh Tribune-Review Terrific 25 and Pittsburgh Post-Gazette South Fabulous 22 after leading Seton-La Salle High School to a 2002 WPIAL AA Championship and an appearance in the PIAA state championship game.
+A native of Pittsburgh, Doria was named to the Pittsburgh Tribune-Review Terrific 25 and Pittsburgh Post-Gazette South Fabulous 22 after leading Seton-La Salle High School to a 2002 WPIAL AA Championship and an appearance in the PIAA state championship game.

 He added a master's degree in sports administration while at Akron.